tiwari2399/Project2-Compose/README.md

 cd Project2-Compose

 2. Start the application:
-""shell
 docker-compose up
-""

 You can refer to logs using the command: docker logs jenkins to see if the application is compiled successfully.

 ## Where is the application running?
 Jenkins page will come up on http://localhost:8080/

-## Create an Admin user account and set up your profile on Jenkins
+Create an Admin user account and set up your profile on Jenkins

 ## Install following plugins after the above step (Dashboard > Manage Jenkins > System Configuration > Manage plugins > Search for below):
 1. Docker